2 min read

-One of the most telling statistics from this year’s Verizon Data Breach Investigations Report (DBIR) is that Ransomware remains a serious threat to all industries and accounts for nearly a quarter of all malware based attacks.
-Ransomware has become so widespread and commonplace that a normal attack garners neither the shock of security professionals nor the attention of the media.
+One of the most telling statistics from this year’s Verizon Data Breach Investigations Report (DBIR) is that Ransomware remains a serious threat to all industries, with a one-year rise in occurrence as high as the past five combined.
+Ransomware has become so widespread and commonplace that a normal attack garners neither the shock of security professionals nor the attention of the media, while attacks on larger and increasingly critical or sensitive institutions make headlines nearly every week.

 This speaks to the critical need for businesses to take a proactive approach to cybersecurity in order to be positioned for early detection and fast response.